amplication/docs/docs/plugins/event-hierarchy.md

 We have two main events in our `Data Service Generator (DSG)` service.
 One for the server creation and the other for the admin-ui creation. **These events are running simultaneously, and there is no guarantee which will finish first**

-Each of these main events includes other events to create the server’s files and the admin-ui files (in our source code it is sometimes referred as and `modules`).
+Each of these main events includes other events to create the server’s files and the admin-ui’s files (in our source code it is sometimes referred as and `modules`).

 The following diagram represents the execution order of the events in DSG.